 The money is being used to help raise academic achievement as well as improve interactive and social skills.

-Please click the following to see or Pupil Premium Strategy Document for 2018-19 and Impact statement from 2016-17
+Please click the following to see our Pupil Premium and Catch Up funding Strategy Document for 2018-19 and Impact statement from 2017-18